 The classic rose has long been loved for its aroma and looks.
-However, they also come with a high-maintenance regime.
-Enter the shrub rose.
-One of the easiest classes of roses to grow, shrub roses combine all of the best characteristics into a beautiful, low-maintenance plant.
+However, it can be quite a diva when it comes to care, demanding plenty of fertilizer, water, and sunlight.
+Not so for the shrub rose.
+It combines all of the best characteristics of roses into a beautiful, low-maintenance plant.

 There are so many shrub roses on the market and seemingly more new varieties every year.
 With almost every color to choose from (except true blue and green), shrub roses pair well with many other plants.
 The deep green foliage of shrub roses also creates a wonderful backdrop to numerous annuals and perennials, as well as formal rose blooms themselves.